renovatebot/renovate/docs/usage/getting-started/running.md

 The `-slim` image only comes with the Node.js environment.
 By default, the image installs the required tools when needed.
+We recommend the `-slim` image for most users.

 If you want, you can map the Docker socket into the container so that Renovate can dynamically invoke "sidecar" images when needed.
 You'll need to set `binarySource=docker` for this to work.